 Save Recipe

 I’ve seen a few caramel frosting recipes that call for coconut sugar to give the frosting a caramel flavor.
-This recipe uses real salted caramel sauce for a true caramel flavor!
+This recipe uses salted caramel sauce for an authentic caramel flavor!

 • It’s vegan, gluten-free, and can be made soy-free too!